 And, being a “wiz” or “alpha” in any work environment implies you are very focused at being the absolute best, often within a very narrow discipline or technology.
 This is not necessarily a bad thing, since such people are critical to the success of many IT organizations and projects.
 But, to achieve that means you must focus on a goal or particular set of skills to the exclusion of all else, shutting out the world around you – which is the very antithesis of being a good communicator or listener.

-However, one thing I’ve noticed in the tech industry is that many who are “Alphas” or “Wizards” enjoy that status early in their careers eventually become has-beens tied to outdated technologies.
+However, one thing I’ve noticed in the tech industry is that many who are “Alphas” or “Wizards” enjoy that status early in their careers only to eventually become has-beens tied to outdated technologies.
 They lack the ability to adapt, and their lack of awareness of changes in world around them means they are often unaware of the need to change until it is too late.
 Everyone I’ve known who’s been in this position has been male.
 I might also note that “age-ism” in the IT industry, the preference for hiring young vs. old men (or women), is rooted in perceiving this lack of adaptability as a universal trait among those who are older.
 But, like misogyny, that perception is due more to our habit of slapping labels on people (to their detriment, and our benefit) based on simple attributes, without understanding the whole picture.

 So, are women any less desirable or capable as co-workers in IT fields, or any career for that matter?
 No!